K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 ### SDI-12 ESP-IDF Component - Send Identification Example

-If you have an SDI-12 sensor and would like to know vendor and sensor information, the `sdi12_master_send_identification` function, that is available in the SDI-12 ESP-IDF component, can be used to retreive this information from the SDI-12 device.
+If you have an SDI-12 sensor and would like to know vendor and sensor information, the `sdi12_master_send_identification` function that is available in the SDI-12 ESP-IDF component, can be used to retreive these details from the SDI-12 device.
 A send identification command example is provided below.

 ```c
 static void i2c_0_task( void *pvParameters ) {